surge-synthesizer/shortcircuit-xt/src/Sprints.md

 Week of Feb 26:
-- Then: Mod Matrix on Display with EG2
 - Then: LFOs
+- Then: Mod Matrix Depth
 - Then: Add a zone by sample revisit especially filters borked on add
 - Then: Implement the memory pool more intelligently
 - JSON .at() to findOr almost everywhere and add a stremaing version findIf